BruceEckel/scripts/Coming_out.md

 *(Silence)*

-**DAVE:** Friends don't usually hide their true nature for months.
+**DAVE:** Friends don't usually hide their true nature.

 **ADAM:** Neither do outcasts.
 How long did it take you to tell us about the simulation theory, Dave?

 **DAVE:** That's different.

-**ADAM:** Is it?
-You spent three meetings talking about debugging code before you mentioned that you think reality is fake.
+**ADAM:** You spent three meetings talking about debugging code before you mentioned that you think reality is fake.

 **OLIVER:** And I spent six months here before I admitted I'm terrified of being caught unprepared for the apocalypse.